spencer-shadley/completed-class/05-third-party-apis/hw/README.md

 # Unit 05 Third-Party APIs Homework: Day Planner

 Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and/or native JavaScript.

 The app should display standard business hours (9 a.m. to 5 p.m.).
 Each time slot should represent one hour and contain the following: